Short-Term Rental Registration

 HOT Taxes (Hotel/Motel Tax)

 Hotel Occupancy Tax filings and payments are due on a quarterly basis through the MUNIRevs portal.
-For additional information on HOT Taxes, please visit the City’s Finance HOT Tax Information page (link will be active in late March).
+For additional information on HOT Taxes, please visit the City’s Finance HOT Tax Information page.